About Energy Choice

 You may be able to enroll directly with the supplier by telephone, mail, fax, Internet or through a door-to-door representative.
 Whichever method is used, it is critical that you obtain a copy of your contract and keep it through the duration of your service contract.
 Once you've enrolled with a supplier, the supplier will notify Dominion Energy Ohio of the switch.
 We will then mail you a letter confirming your choice to purchase natural gas from a competitive retail natural gas supplier, the supplier chosen and the date the switch will become effective.
 You then have seven business days from the postmark date on that letter to cancel your contract without penalty.
 To cancel the contract, you must contact Dominion Energy Ohio.

 What happens when my current Energy Choice agreement ends?

 One of two things will happen when your Energy Choice agreement ends:

-Return to Dominion Energy Ohio before moving to SCO/MVR
+Return to Dominion Energy Ohio before moving to SCO/MRR

 Can I switch to another natural gas supplier at any time?

 Yes.
-You can switch to another natural gas supplier at any time, but if you are receiving service under an Energy Choice contract or through an aggregation, there may be penalties for doing so.
+You can switch to another natural gas supplier at any time, but if you are receiving service under an Energy Choice agreement or through a governmental aggregation program, there may be penalties for doing so.
 Depending on the supplier, you may be charged a cancellation fee to end your contract early.
 Check your contract to determine the amount of the fee.
-If you move directly from one natural gas supplier to another, the actual switch will not take place until the next billing cycle.
+If you move directly from one natural gas supplier to another, the actual switch may take up to two billing cycles.
 At no time during the switch should you experience a disruption in your natural gas service.
-There is no termination fee to switch from the SCO or MVR to an Energy Choice Agreement with a selected supplier.
+There is no termination fee to switch from the SCO or MRR to an Energy Choice agreement with a selected supplier.

 What are the advantages of local government aggregation?